Rehost-Startup/template-react/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The core Angular projects are no different than what's created using Angular CLI (`ng new app`).
+The core React project files are no different than what's created using React CLI (`npx create-react-app my-app`).
 The `Dockerfile`, `docker-compose.yml` and `rehostapp.yml` files are developed to support hot-reload inside Docker containers that are running on the remote machine or the local machine.

 <p align="right">(<a href="#top">back to top</a>)</p>